ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

 The demo supports:

 * navigation through records
-* displaying, editing or deleting records (supporting keyboard shortcuts)
+* displaying, editing, saving and deleting data (supporting keyboard shortcuts)
 * query (supporting keyboard shortcuts)
 * picklists that are read from Siebel configuration
 * field properties that are read from Siebel configuration (required, field length)